Disaster Preparedness a Must - Hurricanes, Fires, Floods, Tornadoes and Earthquakes Do Happen!

 Don't Just Think About It, Do Something About Preparing for Natural Disaster

 While many people think about disaster preparedness, they usually think a natural disaster will happen to someone else, so they never get past thinking about natural disaster preparedness.
+As recent storms like Hurricanes Harvey, Irma and Maria have shown us, being prepared for disasters is a must, not just something to think about.

 Earth is a violent planet in nearly every part of the globe, in all seasons.
 It has destructive tornadoes in spring in the US, frightful hurricanes and cyclones in the summer and fall in the Pacific and the Atlantic, blizzards in winter and earthquakes and raging fires at any time in many countries.
 When people do take action, it is often because they are forced to and the storm is on top of them, and, unfortunately, by then it may be too little too late.